tgoodwin/tgoodwin.github.io/content/_index.md

 ## # Projects
 - [Kamera](https://discrete.events/kamera) (2025)\
-Kamera is an observability and testing toolkit for debugging Kubernetes controllers and the interactions between them.
-Targeting platform engineering use cases, Kamera empowers developers to quickly diagnose issues in custom control planes by tracing causality across controller reconciliations and the environmental events that trigger them.
-Additionally, Kamera employs trace replay and simulation techniques to catch problematic controller behaviors pre-deployment.
+Kamera is an observability and testing framework for debugging Kubernetes controllers and the interactions between them.
+Targeting platform engineering use cases, Kamera quickly diagnoses issues in custom control planes by tracing causality across controller reconciliations and the environmental events that trigger them.
+Additionally, Kamera employs replay and simulation techniques to catch problematic controller behaviors pre-deployment.

 - [terrazas](https://discrete.events/terrazas) (Jan 2025)\
 A weekend experiment with graph coloring and backtracking algorithms, inspired by the work of Mexican artist Eduardo Terrazas.